HarshCasper/Rotten-Scripts/Python/Covid_Cases_Scraper/README.md

 To do this we need two libraries `beautifulsoup4` and `requests`

-### Beautifulsoup4

-Beautiful Soup is a library that makes it easy to scrape information from web pages.
-It sits atop an HTML or XML parser, providing Pythonic idioms for iterating, searching, and modifying the parse tree.

-### Requests

-Requests allows you to send HTTP/1.1 requests extremely easily.
-There’s no need to manually add query strings to your URLs, or to form-encode your PUT & POST data — but nowadays, just use the json method!

 ## Installation

 Install the following libraries using `pip` command in any terminal